Arthritis Is More Common Than You Think

 At the Northeast Knee and Joint Institute, we can help those dealing with various forms of arthritis to see their quality of life increase.
 We use an alternative to using a steroid injection or pain medications to mask your pain symptoms by using your own body’s defenses to treat your symptoms.

-Through our Osteoarthritis Treatment, we can help you get back on your feet – without surgery!
-We can also utilize Platelet-Rich Plasma Therapy and Stem Cell Therapy into your treatment plan to help the body through regenerative medicine.
+Through our osteoarthritis treatment, we can help you get back on your feet – without surgery!
+We can also utilize platelet-rich plasma uherapy and stem cell therapy into your treatment plan to help the body through regenerative medicine.
 Contact us today to schedule a risk-free consultation.